 PMED 401s General Preventive Medicine (S)

 This clerkship is designed to provide students with the opportunity to participate in clinical observation and training in preventive medicine as a sub-internship.
+Repeatable for credit with permission.
+Credits: 1-8

 PMED 402 Occupational Medicine (E)